 #7.
 HIPS 3D Printing Filament

 HIPS is very similar to ABS, only that it uses Limonene as a solvent.
 Furthermore, just like PVA filament, HIPS filament is also a great 3D support material.
-In fact, HIPS would make a great support material when you print ABS with dual extrusion printer.
+In fact, HIPS would make a great support material when you print ABS with a dual extrusion printer.

 Print Temperature Range: 210°C – 250°C